 Client Relationship Manager

-Michelle believes that an inclusive mindset is fundamental to create meaningful human experiences and solve wicked problems.
-Her diverse background ranges across healthcare, education and customer service.
-She has a breadth of experience collaborating in multidisciplinary teams on end-to-end technology implementation projects with UX and service design.
-She has a Bachelor in Vision Science and is always learning – currently completing a Graduate Certificate in Social and Service Design.
+Michelle believes that an inclusive mindset is fundamental to design meaningful experiences and solve wicked problems.
+She creates culturally appropriate, safe spaces for human connection to understand people’s diverse and unique needs.
+Michelle’s background ranges across healthcare, education, customer experience and technology consulting.
+She has a Bachelor in Vision Science and Graduate Certificate in Social and Service Design.

 Dr Scott Hollier